dmitru4ok/IRC-bot/document.md

+# Requirements
+1. libcurl4-openssl-dev
+2. libjansson-dev
+3. ollama + gemma3:1b @ localhost:5000 (values are hard-coded, not configurable :P)
+4. Linux, I guess

+## Usage
+1. Bot will join the channels listed in the bot.cfg file (comma-separated).
+Channels, protected by passwords are not supported.
+2. Narrative keywords are used in bot's AI prompts to give better answers.
+3. Narratives are specified in the config file, comma-separated.
+Length of narratives list and channel list should be identical.
+4. In the list of narratives first channel gets first narrative, second channel - second. etc. E.g channels=#Unix,#news narratives=Operating systems,World politics

+    channel #Unix gets the "Operating systems" narrative, #news gets "World politics"
+5. Admin channel - password-protected channel that allows switching narratives for the channel and gracefully shutting dowon the bot.
+    For changing narrative: privmsg <#admin_channel> :switch <channel_to_switch> <new narrative> (mind, only singe space is supported between args)
+    To shutdown the bot gracefully (Bot will send QUIT msg to the server): privmsg <#admin_channel> :quit (Generally, string should start with 'quit')
+6. **Limitations**: bot doesn't really check if channel joinin is successful and does not support password-protected channels (except for admin channel).
+Bot doesn't track joins and parts, so it really never knows if it is alone in the channel.
+Bot can talk to channels only, no direct user messages.
+No notices, either.

 ## Steps
 1. Read RFC 1459, get into the server using nc, play with most commands manually.
 2. Learn fork, pipe and semaphores basics.
 Implement simple print-programs.